nf-core/airrflow/docs/usage/bulk_tutorial.md

 ## Testing the pipeline with built-in tests

-Once you have set up your Nextflow and container (Docker or Singularity), test the airrflow pipeline with built-in test.
+Once you have set up your Nextflow and container (Docker or Singularity), test nf-core/airrflow with the built-in test data.

 ```bash
 nextflow run nf-core/airrflow -r 4.3.0 -profile test,docker --outdir test_results